 Just south of Lima is the high-class areas of Miraflores, Barranco and Chorrillos.
 Beautiful, mostly empty beaches dominate this area, with lots of beach facilities available.
 The changing scenery outside is amazing: huge mountains of sand I have not encountered since my trip to the Libyan Sahara.
 There is sand everywhere…dunes, beaches, hills and mountains, conglomerate ridges, and lots of beautiful colours.
 Further south along the coastline are numerous communities near the beaches, which are obviously vacation homes since they are within an easy commute from Lima.
 I see three vultures and one hawk sitting quite close together on a gravelly hill, which is odd to see these predators together.

-Winding our way through Pisco is tricky, since the main road along the shoreline is closed for repair.
-All the big trucks are all turning tight corners in city streets, which aren’t designed for heavy traffic.
+Winding our way through the town of Pisco is tricky, since the main road along the shoreline is closed for repair.
+The big trucks are all turning tight corners in city streets, which aren’t designed for heavy traffic.
 Once we leave that congestion behind, we drive along the coastal road south of Pisco, and soon spot Rotterdam in the distance across the bay!
-This area is called Paracas, and is very sandy and incredibly flat.
-A tsunami would do some serious damage, since the bay is shallow and the land is flat.
-Even with a warning, it would be virtually impossible for residents to escape a tsunami since there are no elevated areas for many kilometers inland.
+This area is called Paracas, and is very sandy.
+A tsunami would do some serious damage, since the bay is shallow, the land is flat, and it is exposed to the open Pacific Ocean.
+Even with a warning, it would be virtually impossible for residents to escape a tsunami, since there are no elevated areas for many kilometers inland.
 There are refineries on the inland side of the road, and there are also fish processing plants in this area.
 The stink takes awhile to clear out of our vehicle as we proceed around the bay, heading for the ship.

-We arrive at the ship by 3:30PM, so we are early, since the ship departs at 6PM.
+We arrive at the ship by 3:30PM, so we are early, since the ship departs from Terminal Portuario Gral.
+San Martín at 6PM.
 Our driver did a great job manoeuvring through all the traffic today…he must be exhausted.
 We are very glad to be back aboard the Rotterdam – our home away from home.
 We are looking forward to exploring new ports as she sails northward up the Pacific coast of South and Central America during the last half of our trip.

 Oct 29, 2010 – Friday – Whangamata, Coromandel Peninsula